Skimmeroni/Appunti/AI4ST/FoundationsQC/Qubits/Manipulations.typ

 Clearly, measurements cannot be considered quantum transformations.

 Constraint number $2$ imposes that the operator has a matrix representation with respect to a given basis.
-As stated in @Equivalent-definitions-of-unitary-matrix, the one and only kind of matrices that abide to constraint number $3$ and $4$ are the unitary matrices.
+As stated in @Unitary-matrices-orthonormal-bases the one and only kind of matrices that abide to constraint number $3$ and $4$ are the unitary matrices.
 This means that the set of unitary matrices and the set of valid quantum transformations are exactly the same set.